mrmmg/laravel-loggify/README.md

             ]);
 ```

-In above example the `request_data` stores in `context` but the `tags` and `extra` stores in other log part.
+In the above example, the request_data is stored in the context, while the tags and extra are stored in other parts of the log.
 ### Trace System
-Loggify can help you to debug/find issues of you application by storing the php debug backtrace feature, you don't need to do anything, the Loggify store backtrace for log with these type
+Loggify can assist you in debugging and identifying issues within your application by automatically storing the PHP debug backtrace feature.
+You don't need to take any additional steps; Loggify stores the backtrace for logs of the following types:
 - debug
 - alert
 - critical